taedlar/neolith/README.md

 Neolith LPMud Driver
 ====================

-Neolith is a modified from MudOS for bug-fixes and various extensions.
-The Neolith LPMud driver is the server program that run the Eastern Stories 2 MUD.

-For MudOS and LPMud copyright notices, see doc/Copyright.
+## License
+Neolith is a LPMud Driver that run the Eastern Stories 2 MUD since 1995.
+The code was modified from MudOS v22pre5, which is a derived work of the original LPMud by Lars Penj|.
+I intended to distribute my parts of code in GPL style, and the copyright notices from original authors of MudOS and LPMud should also apply to this derived work (see [Copyright](doc/Copyright) for details).
+In brief:
+- **"May not be used in any way whatsoever for monetary gain"** (restriction by Lars Penj|)
+- **GPLv2** (open source is required, must comply all restrictions from all authors)

+## Install
+Neolith is mainly written in C Language.
+For building the program, see [INSTALL](INSTALL.md).